AtelesPaniscus/apl-exalt/README.md

 I could find no mechanism in GNU APL to alter this behaviour.

 The match (`≡`) primitive of APL allows these problems to be side-stepped.
-It also allows comparison of the rank (and other otherwise invisible differences) of the actual test result and the reference.
+It also allows comparison of the rank (and other otherwise invisible differences) of the actual and expected test results.
 There is a drawback:  the actual test output is not printed, which hampers debugging.

 With xUnit test frameworks, a routine or macro is used to compare actual with expected test results.
-The advantage is that the routine or macro can do all sorts of extra stuff if it needs to.
+The advantage is that the routine or macro can do all sorts of extra stuff if need be.
 Thus the function `assert∆match` was introduced.
 It does the match and if that fails, prints out the actual test result.

 The EGP was changed to use `≡` by default except for functions with a Boolean result.
-The flag `-c` may be used to override this.
+The flag `-c` (for compare) may be used to override this.
 Currently, `-c=a` tells the EGP to use `assert∆match`.
 Current policy is to used `-c=a` for all exercises except for those with function(s) with a Boolean result.

 This is a stop gap measure that sits uncomfortably with the existing test harness.
 As yet not enough exercises have been done to enable a more permanent, informed, choice to be made.

+## Week 3

+The exercises undertaken during week 3 were:

+  * anagram
+  * triangle
+  * roman-numerals
+  * perfect-numbers
+  * nth-prime
+  * diamond
+  * bob

+This a varied lot of exercises several of which challenged the EGP as was.

+The 'anagram' exercise was the first to return a vector (of strings as it happens).
+The EGP is able to detect this from the presence of lists in the `canonical-data.json` file.

+This exercise brought another issue to the forefront.
+In APL, `1` is an scalar, `,1` is an vector but, when printed, both are represented by `1`.
+This sometimes is convenient and other times inconvenient.

+The GNU APL test case harness compares letter-for-letter so a function may return either a scalar or a vector length 1 for this special case/
+However, if another function wants to use the result of the first this really can be a bind.

+Policy is now that:

+  * a string of length one is represented by `,'x'` and the scalar `'x'` cannot be substituted;
+  * an array of strings of length one is represented by `,⊂'hello'` and the scalar string `'hello'` cannot be substituted.

+When a similar issue arises for numbers, the situation will be reviewed but it is likely the same policy will be applied.

+Hand modification of `perfect-numbers.apl` was required:  the definition of an 'enumeration' `{deficient, perfect, abundant}` is beyond the scope of the EGP.

+Hand modification of `bob.rc` was required:  the multi-line test cases were removed.
+I do not think APL can handle multi-line input.

+The 'diamond' exercise is unusual in that it 'draws' a shape.
+Its test cases are better using the letter-by-letter comparison, which is now directed by the `-c=r` flag.